chaorderss/mpv-auto-translater/README.md

 ## Limitations

-- The script may not work correctly if the subtitle timings are incorrect or if the video file contains multiple subtitle streams.
+- The script may not work correctly if the subtitle timings are incorrect.
 - The translation quality depends on the translation service used.
 - Baidu api not working at this moment.